babashka/cli/README.md

 (cli/dispatch table args {:prog "mycli" :help true})
 ```

-If the installed command has a different name, e.g. a distro renames it, pass
+If the installed command has a different name, e.g. when a distro renames it, pass
 `--prog <name>` when generating the snippet to register that name instead:

 ``` bash